Lower back and upper leg pain traditionally means a spinal condition but there are some indications that peripheral conditions can cause lumbago too.

 Medical sites report that MP is particularly resistant to treatment, but by addressing both and the upper lumbar spine, chiropractic in my experience can claim to successfully treat this knotty condition.
 I know of no research confirming this opinion.

-Lower back and leg pain go hand-in-hand.
+Lower back and leg pain go hand-in-foot.

 Notice the three features of this difficult case: